lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 This effect ends combat immediately.
 This type of strike is always the first to resolve, even before a strike done with first strike (see [First Strike](#first-strike)), and it ends combat before other strikes or other strike resolution effects are resolved.
 Combat ends is effective at any range.
-Combat ends is not affected by a dodge, since dodge only cancels effects that are directed at the dodging minion.
+The combat ends even if the strike is dodged, since dodge only cancels effects that are directed at the dodging minion.

 ##### Steal Blood